 The Oakley Arms marks the left turn onto the A487.
 It’s a brief stint before another left onto the A496, where it’s decision time: carry on to Ffestiniog and the legendary B4391, or retreat north past Blaenau Ffestiniog as the A470 winds its way back to Betws-y-Coed.

 Both roads will be familiar from our initial North Wales loop.
-But for me, the pull of the B4391 - arguably the best road in all of Wales, never mind the northern territory - is too much to resist.
+But for us, the pull of the B4391 - arguably the best road in all of Wales, never mind the northern territory - is too much to resist.

 Round off the drive with a well-earned portion of fish and chips beside Bala Lake, while pondering where the next road will take you.